nitlang/nit/share/man/nitg.md

 ## PATHS

 `-I`, `--path`
-:   Add an include path.
+:   Add an additional include path.

     This option is used to indicate an additional path of a directory containing Nit libraries.